amarashi/typeit/README.md

 # Typing Simulator

 This project is a Typing Simulator GUI application built using Python and Tkinter.
 The application allows users to load text from a file or enter text manually, set initial and typing delays, and simulate typing the text in another window.
+# Why?!

+Because in some cases, you can not copy/paset text somewhere, so, you have to type a long text yourself and you are not a fast typer!

 ## Features